-There’s no denying the fact that freelancing is an exciting way to make a living which offers ultimate freedom, but it comes at a cost.
-Principally, that relates to your ability as a freelancer to market yourself and gain new work.
+There’s no denying the fact that freelancing is an exciting way to make a living which offers ultimate freedom.
+But, it comes at a cost.
+Principally, that relates to your ability as a freelancer to market yourself and gain work.

 Finding business as a freelancer is challenging, but email marketing remains a brilliant way to get yourself in front of potential new customers and show them what you’re made of.